 Is Something Staining Your Bra!

 This is really important!
-So I’ll forego the embarrassment for the greater good!
+So I’ll forego the discomfort of discussion for the greater good!
 We need to clean some toxins out of our bodies and especially those moms who are nursing!

-Usually, I am private about the amazing insights the Creator gives me in my business of helping others, mostly children.
+Usually, I am private about the amazing insights in my business of helping others, mostly children.
 Many times, a mom will ask questions and I get to help her too.
-This is a modest area, but it is making me crazy how many people I see that have this same issue.
-It’s got to be around 90% of the women I see that have this.
+This is a modest area, but it is alarming how many women around me that have this same issue.
+Now, we are seeing the older girls in the foster system with this issue.

-Feel the need of an additional disclaimer!
-I am NOT a doctor, just did some coursework in university and decided to go the nutritional route.
+Please note: I am NOT a doctor, just did some coursework in university and decided to go the nutritional route.
 I have many medical friends and neighbors whom I value and respect (and they value me).
-As a Nutritional Therapy Practitioner and Nutrition Response Tester, I am sharing my experience and leading you to evaluate.
+As a Functional Nutritional Therapy Practitioner and Nutrition Response Tester, I am sharing my experience and leading you to evaluate.
 If you need to see a doctor please do.
-I was able to repair this issue through food and food supplements.
+I was able to repair this issue with food and food supplements.

-One day I go to a colleague and and ask him to double check my “find”.
+One day I visit a doctor and friend and ask him to double check my “finding”.
 I tell him I have stains on my bra where my nipples “sit”.
 When I test it, I test for hormone disruption with chemicals and more specifically for plastic mix and petroleum.
 He confirms the finding.
-So we begin the protocol.
-It took a few months.
-But it scared me that this was in me when I nursed my third son.
+So we begin the protocol and it took a few months to stop the secretions that left stains in my bra.

 Where do we get plastic mix and petroleum?